 Teri Ann Oursler, DVM, is a 1993 veterinary graduate from Colorado State University.
-A Wyoming native, she lives in Powell, Wyoming.
-She doesn't do clinical work any more but works for VIN and doesn’t mind answering medical questions for writers and editors.
-She shares her abode with her husband of three decades, their youngest son (his older brother lives on his own), two old dogs, and three cats of various ages.
-She doesn't discuss the five cats she still has living at her old clinic or the parade of dogs she takes care of for friends, but everyone else talks about them behind her back.
+A Wyoming native, she currently resides in Reno, NV.
+She doesn't do clinical work anymore but works for VIN and doesn’t mind answering medical questions for writers and editors.
+She shares her abode with her husband of four decades with one dog-reactive terrier (terror?), and two older cats.
 Teri loves photography and seems to have a camera attached at all times.
 Teri has at least a gazillion or two photos of sunrises, sunsets, the mountains, and her pets.
-Sometimes humans saunter into a shot, which she tolerates as long as they don't ruin the view.
+Sometimes, humans saunter into a shot, which she tolerates as long as they don't ruin the view.
 Teri recently started writing for VetzInsight and providing some humanless, mountainless photos.
 Teri is also a terrific proofreader, which is really funny since her nickname is Typo Teri!

 Wendy Smith Wilson

 Wendy Smith Wilson, DVM, is a 1998 graduate of the University of Georgia.
 A proud daughter of "West-By-God Virginia," she endures endless teasing about her accent and one short leg.
 After 15 years of mixed practice in the rural West Virginia/Kentucky/Ohio tri-state region, she took the plunge and came to work for VIN in 2013.
-One of those folks who never quite decided what to do in life, she managed to end up with a teaching degree from Marshall University in 1989 (Go Herd!), immediately went to work as a television production technician for the next five years, and then decided to become a veterinarian after ceaseless prodding from her father to go back to school.
-She and her husband own a “working” farm where they currently are attended by dogs, cats, and horses; they added honeybees as part of their efforts to raise, sell and preserve food with sustainable agricultural practices.
-Wendy sings with a choir or two as well as the occasional local theatre group, and switches back and forth from flute to percussion in the symphonic band, depending on which section is short-handed at the time.
+One of those folks who never quite decided what to do in life, she managed to end up with a teaching degree from Marshall University in 1989 (Go Herd!), immediately went to work as a television production technician for the next five years and then decided to become a veterinarian after ceaseless prodding from her father to go back to school.
+She and her husband own a “working” farm where they currently are attended by dogs, cats, and horses; they added honeybees as part of their efforts to raise, sell, and preserve food with sustainable agricultural practices.
+Wendy sings with River Magic Chorus, her local chapter of Sweet Adelines International, and switches from flute to percussion to saxophone in the local symphonic and jazz bands, depending on which section is short-handed at the time.